 Trustworthy AI for breast cancer screenings

-Here, images are taken of both breasts and subsequently examined by two independent radiologists who specialise in mammography.
-As less than 1% of mammograms show signs of cancer, doctors spend a lot of time examining images of healthy people.
+During the examination, images are taken of both breasts and subsequently assessed by two independent radiologists specialising in mammography.
+Since fewer than 1% of participants in the screening programme are diagnosed with breast cancer, a significant amount of time is spent reviewing images of healthy individuals.

 Technological advancements have made it possible to automise parts of the screening process, and current research shows that machine learning models are just as accurate as human experts.
-Automisation frees up time and resources, making it possible for doctors to focus on patients in need of further examination and those who are actually ill.
+Automisation frees up time and resources, making it possible for doctors to focus on patients in need of further examination and treatment.

 Adaptable models for different equipment and recording conditions